Home » Skin Care » Facial Skin Care » Pigmented Skin

 Reasons for Skin Pigmentation Alterations

 Just as how melanin levels can be increased by UV exposure, other environmental factors can influence the production.
-Heat, injury, and medications are some of the most common reasons for changes and unevenness in skin pigmentation.
+Heat, injury, and are some of the most common reasons for changes and unevenness in skin pigmentation.
 Emotional stress is also believed to result in skin color changes, too.

 Two Problems with Skin Pigmentation